XanaduAI/quantum-transfer-learning/quantum_processors/README.md

 <img src="../static/realQPUs.png" width="600" />

 ## Contents
-* `test_on_QPU.py`: Python script to test the hybrid classical-quantum image classifier with IBM or Rigetti quantum processors.
+* `run_on_QPU.py`: Python script to run the hybrid classical-quantum image classifier with IBM or Rigetti quantum processors.

-* `quantum_weights.pt`: Pre-trained model loaded by `test_on_QPU.py` to initialize the variational parameters of the hybrid network.
+* `quantum_weights.pt`: Pre-trained model loaded by `run_on_QPU.py` to initialize the variational parameters of the hybrid network.

 ## Usage